 Academic Journals publish original research and commentary on recent developments in specific disciplines.
-Issues are published regularly, in a similar way to magazines.
+Issues are published on a regular basis in a similar way as magazines.

-You may need to consider several options for finding journal articles.
+Tip: You may need to consider several options for finding journal articles for Occupational Health and Safety.
 The best options will depend on the topic:

-2. Keyword search within a particular journal. e.g. Australian and New Zealand journal of public health
+2. Keyword search within a particular journal. e.g. Journal of Health, Safety and Environment

 1. Find Synonyms (alternative keywords):